orta/mondrian/README.md

 # mondrian

-A/B Testing as a Service.
+Feature Flagging Testing as a Service.

+This service is a GraphQL API, which is hosted on AWS lambda, which is stitched into Metaphysics.

 ### Getting set up